-- The exclusion of 20% of each sector from the Fund's investment universe at any time, based on the SRI score ("Under supervision" SRI category). - The exclusion of issuers in the "high risk" and "risky" categories from the investment universe based on the EET matrix.
+- The exclusion of 20% of each sector ("Under supervision" SRI category), at any time, from the investment universe of the Sub-Fund. - The exclusion of issuers in the "high risk" and "risky" categories from the investment universe based on the EET matrix.